visual artist

 red

 I have a complicated relationship with the color red, which is why, perhaps, that I feel like I should write about it.
 My favorite color is actually gray, which is weird, people tell me.
 “You are an artist.
 Out of all the colors there are in the world, why gray?” they say.
-They protest until I elaborate that my favorite is actually a particular type of gray, rich and full, tinted with mossy green and slate blue.
-“Fine,” they huff, still not satisfied.
+They protest until I elaborate that my favorite is actually a particular type of gray, rich and full, mossy green like the forest at dusk.
+“Fine,” they huff, still not quite satisfied.
 I grew up in Portland, so perhaps it was inevitable.
-We Portlanders are the Eskimos of gray; we have a thousand words for its thousand nuances.
+We Portlanders are like the proverbial Eskimos of the color; we have a thousand words for its thousand nuances.
 Or perhaps it is something like my mother, who cannot paint a room any hue beyond an off white, for fear that it will be too extreme.
-Grey is not extreme, it is neutral, it is calm, it is a wide open door for light or dark.
+Grey is not extreme, it is neutral, calm, it is a wide open door for light or dark.
 Red is none of those things.
 It screams its monosyllabic name faster than I can even type it.

 It is not that I don’t like the color.
 I do.
 I love the deep burgundy of raspberry stained hands and the bright scarlet of crushed tomatoes simmering in the pot, the russets of November leaves and the almost orange of my father’s earthenware.
 But it is just so red.
 It refuses to be dulled or diluted.
 Whenever I paint with red it seems to escape my brush and two days later I find it clotted in my hair, fingerprinted on the wall, an impossible smear on something I swear I never even touched.